 Perhaps you have experienced this phenomenon yourself if you have visited a very hot and humid place.
 Your body will naturally perspire but the moisture will not evaporate into the moisture laden air.
 As a result you will not experience any coolness even when there is a breeze lowing or you are sitting right in front of a powerful fan.

 For this reason, swamp coolers are not recommended for areas that have high relative humidity levels, such as places that are near large expanses of water (lakes, rivers, even the ocean), or places that have high rainfall or low cloud cover for most or all of the time.
 You can easily check with local weather stations (or their websites) for the local humidity levels.

 For all other areas that enjoy lower humidity levels (approximately 60% or lower), you can happily use evaporating coolers to stay cool for less cost instead of the more expensive to run air conditioning.

 To find out more about this type of hot weather climate control, I have included several informational and product review articles covering more details and areas not fully explored in this overview article.
-You can see the list of titles below to get more information on the particular area that interests you:
+You can see the list of titles in the navigation bar at the top of the page to get more information on the particular area that interests you: